zdenecek/pbn/guide.md

 Specify the output pbn file.
 This option is optional.

 If no output file is specified, nor the `-w` flag is used, the program will print the file to stdout.

+#### -r, [--renumber] arg
+Renumber boards, use +/-x to shift numbers, x to assign new numbers

+Examples:
+- -r +3 will shift all board numbers by 3
+- -r 3 will assign board numbers starting from 3 (3, 4, 5, ...)
+- -r -3 will shift all board numbers by -3

+#### -d, [--delete-boards]
+Delete boards, accepts numbers or number ranges

+Examples:
+- -d 3 will delete board 3
+- -d 3,5 will delete boards 3 and 5
+- -d 3-5 will delete boards 3, 4 and 5
+- -d 3,5-7 will delete boards 3, 5, 6 and 7

 #### -s [ --strip ]
 Removes all results, site and event information.